Are you taking advantage of Azure’s resource tagging capabilities for optimal visibility? If not, it’s time to get started.

 In our recent primer on building a cloud cost governance plan, one of the key elements we covered was the issue of visibility: in order to understand and optimize your Azure bills, you need all the information you can get about the resources you’re paying for.

-Cost governance: tags assigned to resources and groups are included in your detailed invoice CSV and, as of this year, in the Cost Management Portal APIs.
+- Cost governance: most tags assigned to resources are included in your detailed usage data CSV and, as of last year, in the Cost Management Portal APIs.
 This lets you filter resources according to a common project, customer, department, etc., to facilitate reporting (how much is a particular application/workload costing?) and chargebacks (which department is responsible for which costs?).
+However, the usefulness of tags remains limited in Azure’s native cost management offerings, which don’t support tags assigned to resource groups, among other drawbacks.

 What tags do you need?

-Now that you have a good idea of what types of data your tagging system should account for, it’s time to draft an action plan.
+Now that you have a good idea of what types of data your tagging system should account for, it’s time to establish a consistent taxonomy for your tags.

 Because tags are merely strings of text, it’s important to define strict parameters (spelling, prefix/suffix conventions, abbreviations, etc.) governing their use; inconsistent tagging takes a lot of value out of the process.
 If some people use the value “HR” but others use “humanResources”, it creates a blind spot in your “Department” tag—and a potential for inaccurate reporting.